 The Academy plans to maintain a clear focus on learning and the teaching that promotes it, including continuing to raise achievement and skills of pupils.
 Specific Plans Include:

-- Continuing Senior Leadership Team succession planning - Ensuring Pupil Premium funding is used to the maximum benefit - Leading the academy through a critical financial period - Ensuring high quality first teaching is undertaken by all teaching staff - Ensuring high quality non-teaching staff support teachers to maximise the life chances of students
+- Continuing Senior Leadership Team succession planning - Ensuring children are given the best possible education enabling them to catch up from missed learning. - Focusing on children's and staff's mental health and well-being - Ensuring Pupil Premium funding is used to the maximum benefit - Leading the academy through a critical financial period - Ensuring high quality first teaching is undertaken by all teaching staff - Ensuring high quality non-teaching staff support teachers to maximise the life chances of students